PhotoShop and PDFs

 Using Save a Copy creates a second file, a copy, and this saving technique gives you an additional check box option for saving layers (step 2 in the image below) and then also allows you to change your mind on that selection from within the "Save Adobe PDF" dialogue box (step 3 in the image below).

 You may also find my write-up about saving PDFs as Word documents helpful.
-You can’t believe how many times clients ask for designs as Word docs!
+You can’t believe how many times clients ask for print designs and even web designs as Word documents!

 Happy Designing!